patricksegedi/G08-ai-and-applications-project/README.md

 III.
 Methodology
 - Explaining your choice of algorithms (methods, any models from AIML libraries)

+Faster-Whisper: OpenAI’s speech-to-text model.
+It is an optimized implementation of the Whisper model that is faster and uses less memory.
+It is used in the software to convert user speech into text, which can then be processed, analyzed, or used as input for further actions.

+SpeechBrain: An open-source, all-in-one toolkit for speech processing built in Python.
+It provides ready-to-use modules for tasks such as speech recognition (STT) and speaker identification.
+We use it in our software to compare prerecorded voices to speech input for user identification.

+LoveLace:

 - Explaining features or code (if any)

 IV.
 Evaluation & Analysis